synzen/discord.js-prompts/README.md

 Create prompts in Discord, just like you would in console!

 This works out-of-the-box with [discord.js](https://discord.js.org/#/), and is an implementation of [prompt-anything](https://github.com/synzen/prompt-anything).
-For use with other libraries, the relevant interfaces in src/interfaces must be implemented, starting from `User` and `TextChannel` since these two interfaces are the entry point for using this module.
+For use with other libraries, the relevant interfaces in src/interfaces must be implemented, starting from `User` and `TextChannel`.

 For full documentation, see [prompt-anything#usage](https://github.com/synzen/prompt-anything#usage)'s documentation and the example below (available in JS and TS).
 It comes with all the same features of prompt-anything, including

-- Modular, reusable prompts that are also composed of three reusable components (visual, function/message handler, and condition)
+- Modular, reusable prompts that are also composed of reusable components
 - Conditional execution in whatever order you can dream of
-- Trivial unit as well as (mostly) trivial integration tests (see [prompt-anything#testing](https://github.com/synzen/prompt-anything#testing))
+- Trivial unit tests and (mostly) trivial integration tests (see [prompt-anything#testing](https://github.com/synzen/prompt-anything#testing))
-- Optional channel tracking that can be used to prevent multiple prompts running within the same channel
+- Channel tracking that can be used to prevent multiple prompts running within the same channel

 ### Table of Contents